2004 Philadelphia Eagles season: Week 13: vs. Green Bay Packers

 The Eagles turned in perhaps their best performance of the entire season when the 7–4 Green Bay Packers, who had won six straight, traveled to Lincoln Financial Field ready for revenge after their heartbreaking playoff loss from the previous season.
 Instead, the game was never competitive at all.
 The Eagles offense completely gashed the Packers' defense, and Brett Favre could do nothing with the stubborn Eagles' defense.
 Donovan McNabb continued his hot streak from the previous week's win against the Giants.
 Having completed his last 10 pass attempts of that game, and his first 14 attempts against the Packers, McNabb became the sole owner of the record for most consecutive passes complete – with 24 over two games.
 In the first quarter, Terrell Owens broke a tackle and raced away for a 41-yard touchdown.
 In the second quarter, Donovan McNabb fed Brian Westbrook a short pass that Westbrook took in for a score.
 On the next series, Westbrook lined up in the slot and beat the coverage as he reeled in a 41-yard touchdown reception.
 McNabb gave L.J.
 Smith a turn on the next possession, completing a 6-yard touchdown to him.
 Dexter Wynn made a big punt return later in the quarter, leading to McNabb finding Westbrook over the middle.
 It was Westbrook's third touchdown of the quarter, and McNabb's fifth of the half – and the Eagles were leading the Packers 35–0 with time left in second quarter.
 Green Bay got a field goal before halftime.
 However, long completions by McNabb to Owens and Westbrook led to three third-quarter field goals by David Akers.
 A 45-yard run by Dorsey Levens set up Akers' fourth field goal at the start of the final quarter, which made it 47–3.
 Packers' backup quarterback Craig Nall led Green Bay to two touchdown drives in the fourth quarter, long after the Eagles had called off the dogs.
 The win was an example of just how good the Eagles were.
 The Packers won their division that season, but were totally dismantled by Philadelphia.
-The Eagles offense clicked on all cylinders, with McNabb recording five touchdowns passes and a team-record 464 passing yards.
+The Eagles offense clicked on all cylinders, with McNabb recording five touchdown passes and a team-record 464 passing yards.
 Owens and Westbrook both had over 150 receiving yards.
 Meanwhile, the Eagles defense registered five sacks and held the Packers' offense to three points while the starters remained in.
 They had also ended Packers QB Brett Favre's streak of 37 consecutive games with a touchdown pass.
 The win put the Eagles at 11–1 and proved conclusively that they were light years ahead of the rest of the conference.